4 Ways to Improve Homepage Conversions Using Calculators/Quizzes

 The Fifth Element life uses quizzes as their secondary CTA on the homepage and has received 955 leads from 1688 visits so far from one of the quizzes!

-Eye tracking studies reveal that when users land on your site, their eye path starts from the upper left corner, and that is exactly where your Hello Bar sits.
+Eye-tracking studies reveal that when users land on your site, their eye path starts from the upper left corner, and that is exactly where your Hello Bar sits.
 Thus, it makes complete sense to embed a business-relevant calculator or quiz in it.
-You can use this opportunity to educate your users about your product/services (think a knowledge or graded quiz) or help them make purchase decisions (think cost, savings, and ROI calculators).
+You can use this opportunity to educate your users about your product/services (think a piece of knowledge or graded quiz) or help them make purchase decisions (think cost, savings, and ROI calculators).

 This is your last attempt at converting visitors before they leave your website.
 And the best part is, it works like a charm!
 You can gain 10-15% of lost visitors by adding an exit intent pop up to your website.
 And if you add a calculator or quiz to this popup, the engagement goes to the next level.
 It engages your visitors in an experience that educates rather than sells and thus, positively impacts their purchase decision.

-Similarly, Amen Clinic uses their exit popup to host a quiz that lets visitors find their ADD type.
+Similarly, Amen Clinic uses its exit popup to host a quiz that lets visitors find their ADD type.

 Interactive experiences are more than just engagement avenues.
-They improve conversion and get you business.
-It’s time you try them for your business.
+They improve conversion and get you the business.
+It’s time you try them to improve homepage conversions and also your landing page conversions.